On the use of the Derivative Approximation for Likelihoods for Gravitational Wave Inference: DALI performance for the Einstein Telescope

 \subsection{Computational Cost Savings}

 The main advantage of using DALI is to reduce the computational cost of the likelihood evaluations.
 For each source, we first precompute all terms of the DALI tensors, such as $\langle \partial_i h | \partial_j\partial_k h \rangle$, $\langle \partial_i\partial_j h | \partial_k\partial_l h \rangle$, etc. This procedure takes some time.
 But the subsequent steps, to wit the likelihood evaluations at each step of the MCMC chain, become much faster.
 To show these benefits in practice, we selected 100 sources from our mock catalog and computed 1000 likelihood evaluations for each, without any computational parallelization.
-Figure~\ref{fig:cputime-histograms} shows the results for doublet-DALI, triplet-DALI, and exact likelihoods.
-We find that the doublet-DALI is almost two orders of magnitude faster than the exact likelihood, with a median computational time ($t_{\rm eval}$) of only 1.2 ms, compared to 91.1 ms for the exact case.
+Figure~\ref{fig:cputime-histograms} shows the results for doublet-DALI, triplet-DALI, and exact likelihoods.\footnote{ We note that the exact source of the multimodality in the computational cost, seen in Figure ~\ref{fig:cputime-histograms}, is still under investigation even after several tests.} We find that the doublet-DALI is almost two orders of magnitude faster than the exact likelihood, with a median computational time ($t_{\rm eval}$) of only 1.2 ms, compared to 91.1 ms for the exact case.
 The triplet case is, on the other hand, only two times faster.
 This means that here the doublet is the best approximation in terms of cost-benefit.